 It’s Important You Design Your Deck or Patio Properly…

 There’s a lot more that goes into creating a great looking patio or deck than we’ve discussed here.
 The design shapes you use play an even more critical role than which materials you use.
-So it’s really important to spend a little bit of time deciding which shapes will suite your home and work with the rest of your garden.
+So it’s really important to spend a little bit of time deciding which shapes will suit your home and work with the rest of your garden.

 If you’d like to learn exactly how to create a stunning patio or deck, then check out the online garden design courses we do here at Successful Garden Design.